pmoorey/articles/google-big-query-with-pandas.md

    - Create the new date column and assign the values to each row
    - Upload the data frame to Google BigQuery
    - Increment the start date

+I later realized the most efficient solution would be to append all data into a single data frame and upload it.
+Nevertheless, the approach worked, albeit a bit slower than necessary.

 ### The Code

 Requirements: